grame-cncm/faust/tools/benchmark/README.md

 **Note** : In Faust, the interval calculation system on signals is supposed to detect possible problematic computations at compile time, and refuse to compile the corresponding DSP code.
 But **since the interval calculation is currently quite imperfect**, it can misbehave and generate possible problematic code, that will possibly crash at runtime.

-The **interp-tracer** tool runs and instruments the compiled program (precisely the `compute` method) using the Interpreter backend.
+The **interp-tracer** tool runs and instruments the compiled program using the Interpreter backend.
 Various statistics on the code are collected and displayed while running and/or when closing the application, typically FP_SUBNORMAL, FP_INFINITE and FP_NAN values, or INTEGER_OVERFLOW, CAST_INT_OVERFLOW and DIV_BY_ZERO operations, or LOAD/STORE errors.

 - [FP_SUBNORMAL, FP_INFINITE and FP_NAN values](https://www.gnu.org/software/libc/manual/html_node/Floating-Point-Classes.html)(*) are produced when compiling with floating point numbers.
 - [INTEGER_OVERFLOW](https://en.wikipedia.org/wiki/Integer_overflow) is produced when computing with integer numbers (actually 32 bits Integer supported by the compiler) and producing out-of-range result.
 They can be a wanted effect like in the implementation of the [no.noise](https://github.com/grame-cncm/faustlibraries/blob/master/noises.lib#L63) generator.